Algae

+Algae are polyphyletic as they have multiple evolutionary origins.
+Although algae with two-membraned chloroplasts seem to form a paraphyletic group within the clade Archaeplastida, other algae with chloroplasts that have three or more membranes evolved from protists that acquired photosynthesis after engulfing archaeplastids.
+Chlorophytes, rhodophytes (red algae) and glaucophytes (grey algae) have primary chloroplasts directly derived from endosymbiont cyanobacteria, while diatoms, cryptomonads, euglenoids and phaeophyceae (brown algae) have secondary chloroplasts derived from indirectly endosymbiont red algae or green algae.

-Algae lack the various structures that characterize plants (which evolved from freshwater green algae), such as the phyllids (leaf-like structures) and rhizoids of bryophytes (non-vascular plants), and the roots, leaves and other xylemic/phloemic organs found in tracheophytes (vascular plants).
-Most algae are autotrophic, although some are mixotrophic, deriving energy both from photosynthesis and uptake of organic carbon either by osmotrophy, myzotrophy or phagotrophy.
-Some unicellular species of green algae, many golden algae, euglenids, dinoflagellates, and other algae have become heterotrophs (also called colorless or apochlorotic algae), sometimes parasitic, relying entirely on external energy sources and have limited or no photosynthetic apparatus.
-Some other heterotrophic organisms, such as the apicomplexans, are also derived from cells whose ancestors possessed chlorophyllic plastids, but are not traditionally considered as algae.
-Algae have photosynthetic machinery ultimately derived from cyanobacteria that produce oxygen as a byproduct of splitting water molecules, unlike other organisms that conduct anoxygenic photosynthesis such as purple and green sulfur bacteria.
+Most algae are single-celled organisms without roots, leaves, or stems.
+Most are photoautotrophs and the main primary producers of aquatic ecosystems, although some are mixotrophs that derive metabolic energy both from internal photosynthesis and from foraging external nutrients.
+Some unicellular algae have become heterotrophs or parasites, relying entirely on external energy sources.
+Algae have photosynthetic machinery ultimately derived from cyanobacteria that produce oxygen by splitting water molecules, unlike photosynthetic bacteria.
 Fossilized filamentous algae from the Vindhya basin have been dated to 1.6 to 1.7 billion years ago.

 Because of the wide range of types of algae, there is a correspondingly wide range of industrial and traditional applications in human society.
 Traditional seaweed farming practices have existed for thousands of years and have strong traditions in East Asian food cultures.
 More modern algaculture applications extend the food traditions for other applications, including cattle feed, using algae for bioremediation or pollution control, transforming sunlight into algae fuels or other chemicals used in industrial processes, and in medical and scientific applications.
-A 2020 review found that these applications of algae could play an important role in carbon sequestration to mitigate climate change while providing lucrative value-added products for global economies.

-Etymology and study
+Etymology

-The singular alga is the Latin word for 'seaweed' and retains that meaning in English.
+The singular alga is the Latin word for "seaweed" and retains that meaning in English.
 The etymology is obscure.
-Although some speculate that it is related to Latin algēre, 'be cold', no reason is known to associate seaweed with temperature.
-A more likely source is alliga, 'binding, entwining'.
+Although some speculate that it is related to Latin algēre, "be cold", no reason is known to associate seaweed with temperature.
+A more likely source is alliga, "binding, entwining".

-The Ancient Greek word for 'seaweed' was φῦκος (phŷkos), which could mean either the seaweed (probably red algae) or a red dye derived from it.
+The Ancient Greek word for "seaweed" was φῦκος (phŷkos), which could mean either the seaweed (probably red algae) or a red dye derived from it.
 The Latinization, fūcus, meant primarily the cosmetic rouge.
-The etymology is uncertain, but a strong candidate has long been some word related to the Biblical פוך (pūk), 'paint' (if not that word itself), a cosmetic eye-shadow used by the ancient Egyptians and other inhabitants of the eastern Mediterranean.
+The etymology is uncertain, but a strong candidate has long been some word related to the Biblical פוך (pūk), "paint" (if not that word itself), a cosmetic eye-shadow used by the Ancient Egyptians and other inhabitants of the eastern Mediterranean.
 It could be any color: black, red, green, or blue.

 The study of algae is most commonly called phycology (from Greek phykos 'seaweed'); the term algology is falling out of use.